Balkan lynx: Behavior

-Threats to the Balkan lynx
+Threats

 The most serious threats to the Balkan lynx are the low population size, habitat degradation, and poaching.
 Poaching affects the Balkan lynxes both directly and indirectly.
 Hunters that hunt the small wildlife and game indirectly harm the Balkan lynxes by restricting their source of food, such as roe deer, chamois, and hares.
 It is illegal to hunt Balkan lynxes but there has been evidence that there is a market for Balkan lynx fur.
-Also, some stuffed lynxes are seen as decorations in some restaurants in the countryside of Albania and North Macedonia.
+Stuffed lynxes can sometimes be seen as decorations in some restaurants in the countryside of Albania and North Macedonia.

 Tourists resorts and recreational activities have little to no effects on the population, whereas sport hunting and ski resorts can disturb the population within the national parks, where the majority of the Balkan lynxes habitat.
 The degradation of habitat is primarily in Albania, where logging has taken its toll on the environment and negatively affects the Balkan lynx.
 Albania's forests have been recovering from over exploitation since the 1800s.
 Although it is illegal to continue logging in the protected Balkan lynx habitat, it is still done and can potentially destroy the only habitat the Balkan lynx has.

 Because they have such low population density, it is difficult for mature adults to mate with each other.
 The population is separated into two different sub-populations in Albania and North Macedonia, further hindering the mating process, although both populations were confirmed to be stabilized by the Balkan Lynx Recovery Programme.
 There is a slight worry with the expansion of the native Carpathian and reintroduced Dinaric lynx population that may threaten the genetic integrity of the Balkan lynx population.
 Public attitudes towards the Balkan lynx were also gauged through social science studies, indicating that they are mostly positive, although not very well known and have many misconceptions about its size, behavior, and ecology.

+This mating process will be further hindered by a complete separation of the two populations in Macedonia and Albania due to the construction of the Skavica Hydroelectric Power Plant.
+The area of the planned dam is used as the main migration corridor by the Balkan lynx between these two populations.